JamieMair/mpags-high-performance-computing/overview.md

 # Module Convenor

-This course is taught by me, **Jamie Mair**, a final-year PhD student at the University of Nottingham studying Machine Learning in Physics.
+This course is taught by me, **Jamie Mair**, a Research & Teaching Fellow at the University of Nottingham.
 You can contact me about the course via [email](mailto:jamie.mair@nottingham.ac.uk).

 # Timetable and format